in

 Over the past five decades, younger generations have been less inclined to continue the challenging work of viticulture in these extreme conditions, especially when the economic returns are minimal.

-The modernisation of society, including the adoption of more technology-driven practices, has contributed to the erosion of traditional rural cultures.
+The modernization of society, including the adoption of more technology-driven practices, has contributed to the erosion of traditional rural cultures.

-Dr Paolo Tarolli, the lead author of the study, emphasises the urgency of combining traditional winemaking knowledge with scientific innovation.
+Dr. Paolo Tarolli, the lead author of the study, emphasizes the urgency of combining traditional winemaking knowledge with scientific innovation.

-He argues that collaboration between farmers and scientists is essential to optimise investments and ensure a functional, sustainable and secure agricultural landscape.
+He argues that collaboration between farmers and scientists is essential to optimize investments and ensure a functional, sustainable, and secure agricultural landscape.

 This partnership is crucial for facing the diverse challenges posed by both natural and human-induced factors.